ruehlef/ribbon/README.md

 ## Output
 Besides the text / logging output, the code can visualize the band.
 The algorithm works by operating on the dual graph, hence the band description is given in terms of the dual graph as well.
 An example output is shown in [knot plot](/assets/stevedore.png).
 The output will always be of the form with s# a# ... a#.
 Here is a short explanation for how to read the output:

-* s# a#: indicates that the band is started on the strand that is crossed when going from the region indicated by the number that follows s to the region indicated by the number that follows a (these are acropnyms for "start" and "attach")
+* s# a#: indicates that the band is started on the strand that is crossed when going from the region indicated by the number that follows s to the region indicated by the number that follows a (these are acronyms for "start" and "attach")
 * o#:    Indicates that the band is moved from the current region into the next region by crossing over the strand that is encountered
-* u#:    Indicates that the band is moved from the current region into the next region by crossing over the strand that is encountered
+* u#:    Indicates that the band is moved from the current region into the next region by crossing under the strand that is encountered
 * t+-:   Indicates that the band is twisted (either a positive or a negative twist)
 * a#:    Indicates that the band is attached at the strand that is crossed when leaving the current region and entering the region indicated by the number following a